Taskosaur/Taskosaur/README.md

-# Taskosaur - Where AI Meets Action
+# Taskosaur

-### The First Full-Featured AI Mode Open Source Project Management Tool
+### Open Source Project Management with AI Mode

-> **"Stop Managing Projects.
-Start Talking to Them"**

 ### 📹 Watch Taskosaur in Action

 [![Taskosaur Demo - AI Turns Simple Requests Into Complete Projects](https://img.youtube.com/vi/sv2lsteRKac/maxresdefault.jpg)](https://youtu.be/sv2lsteRKac)

-*Click to watch: Taskosaur Demo - AI Turns Simple Requests Into Complete Projects*
+*Click to watch: See how AI Mode works in Taskosaur*

-🚀 **World's First AI Mode Project Management Tool** - Taskosaur isn't just project management software, it's a complete **Project Manager Assistant** rolled into one.
-Our groundbreaking AI Mode allows you to accomplish almost all project management tasks through natural language conversation - a first in the industry.
+Taskosaur is an open source project management platform with AI Mode integration.
+The AI assistant handles project management tasks through natural conversation, from creating tasks to managing workflows.

 <!-- Badges will be added here -->